Kshitiz-Mhto/xnap/README.md

 ## Key Features

 ### 1. Backup and Restore
-- **Schema-Only or Data-only**: Create backups for databases with only data or only schema 7database
+- **Schema-Only or Data-only dump file**: Create backups dump file either complete dump file or data only or schema only
-- **Scheduled Backups**: Create backups for databases and files on a schedule.
+- **Scheduled Backups**: Create backups for databases and local files on a schedule.
+- **Scheduled Restore**: Create Restores for databases and local files on a schedule.

 ### 2.Database Management
-  - Allows managing databases through simple CLI commands ie `CURD`.
+  - Allows managing databases through simple CLI commands ie `CURDL`.
   - Supports connecting to multiple database types and systems.

-### 3. Tracking and Logging
+### 3. Logging And Alerting
 - **Detailed Logs**: Monitor status and troubleshoot with comprehensive logs ie, includes timestamps, error messages, and additional context for troubleshooting.
 - **Retry Mechanisms**: Track and retry failed tasks automatically.
-- **Alert Mechanism**: Tracks both successful and failed backup and restore processes and sends email alert in case of failure to ensure immediate action can be taken.
+- **Alert Mechanism**: Tracks both successful and failed backup and restore processes and sends email alert in case of failure backup/restore process to ensure immediate action can be taken.

 ---

-# Project: dsync
+# Project: xnap

-This project, `dsync`, is built using the Go programming language.
+This project, `xnap`, is built using the Go programming language.
 Below is a list of the main technologies, libraries, and dependencies used in this project.

 ## Technologies and Libraries Used